equinix/equinix-sdk-python/DEVELOPMENT.md

 ## Adding custom openapi-generator templates for a service

-This repo uses [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator) to generate Go code.
+This repo uses [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator) to generate Python code.
 When necessary, we can provide custom templates to the generator in order to change the generated code.

 When a service is onboarded, an empty `templates/services/<service>/` directory is created.
 To modify generated code, you can put a custom template in this directory.
-Templates that are known to the generator can be seen here: https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/go
+Templates that are known to the generator can be seen here: https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/python

 Before adding custom templates for a service, review [the `openapi-generator` docs for templating](https://openapi-generator.tech/docs/templating).